 Length: 4 pages

-This bill was introduced on June 14, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 6, 2019, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.